 The I-80 Restoration Project will engage hundreds of local volunteers over the course of two years to restore this area back to its native landscape.
 We hope it will eventually feature a very small herd of native buffalo, provide tourists with an opportunity to enjoy the Mississippi River and leave a positive impression of the State of Illinois.

-**Due to the nature of the work, we ask that no volunteers are under 16 years of age**
+**Due to the nature of the work, we ask that volunteers are 16+ years of age.**

 The I-80 Restoration Project is looking for businesses and groups to help financially sponsor the project, and provide volunteers for teambuilding work days on the property.
 Specifically, volunteer groups are needed to remove invasive species and to plant native trees, shrubs, grasses and wildflowers.
 Due to the scale of the project, LL&W expects to draw ample media attention, with an array of opportunities to highlight the efforts of project sponsors.

-In addition, this 28 acre parcel is viewed by 40,000 motorists everyday who cross the Mississippi River – it is either their first or their last impression of Illinois.
+In addition, this 28-acre parcel is viewed by 40,000 motorists who cross the Mississippi River every day – it is either their first or their last impression of Illinois.
 In March of 2016, a tornado hit a large portion of the acreage, uprooting hundreds of trees and decreasing the aesthetics of this property.
-The State of Illinois doesn’t have the funding, staff or resources for this project, and the cleanup work needed for this area would be unlikely to happen without LL&W’s involvement.
+The State of Illinois doesn’t have the funding, staff or resources for the project, and the cleanup work needed for this area would be unlikely to happen without our/your involvement.

-Further, the Illinois Welcome Center is underutilized, having one of the lowest rate of visitors of any rest area in the state!
-LL&W believes that restoring this acreage to a native prairie and introducing buffalo to the plot would dramatically increase the volume of visitors, creating a timeless and well-designed Welcome Center, with the best view of the Mississippi River Valley.
+Further, the Illinois Welcome Center is underutilized, having one of the lowest rates of visitors of any rest area in the state!
+LL&W believes that restoring this acreage to a native prairie and introducing select animals to the plot would dramatically increase the volume of visitors, creating a timeless and well-designed Welcome Center with the best view of the Mississippi River Valley.